sahib/rmlint/docs/rmlint.1.rst

     during ``rmlint``'s or its removal scripts run.

-    IMPORTANT: Definition of equal: Two directories are considered equal by ``rmlint`` if they contain the exact same data, no matter how are the files contaning the data are named.
-Imagine that ``rmlint`` creates a long, sorted stream out of the data found in the directory and compares this in a magic way.
-This means that the layout of the directory is not considered to be important by ``rmlint``.
+    IMPORTANT: Definition of equal: Two directories are considered equal by ``rmlint`` if they contain the exact same data, no matter how the files contaning the data are named.
+Imagine that ``rmlint`` creates a long, sorted stream out of the data found in the directory and compares this in a magic way to another directory.
+This means that the layout of the directory is not considered to be important by default.
+Also empty files will not count as content.
 This might be surprising to some users, but remember that ``rmlint`` generally cares only about content, not about any other metadata or layout.
+If you want to only find trees with the same hierarchy you should use ``--honour-dir-layout / -j``.

     Output is deferred until all duplicates were found.
-Duplicate directories are printed first, followed by any remaining duplicate files.
+Duplicate directories are printed first, followed by any remaining duplicate files that are isolated or inside of any original directories.

     **--rank-by** applies for directories too, but 'p' or 'P' (path index) has no defined (i.e. useful) meaning.
 Sorting takes only place when the number of